jkuusama/LitePlacer-DEV/README.md

 * Run the following command in the Tools-NuGet Package Manager-Package Manager Console: PM> Install-Package MathNet.Numerics

 To avoid issues in debugging, turn off the "Enable property evaluation and other implicit function calls" option in Tools->Options->Debugging

+Most of the development happens in the processing tables branch.
+Once stable, this will be the main version.